 The results are in on the Phase I/II trial of the mesothelioma drug ONCOS-102 and researchers say there is reason to be excited.
 As Surviving Mesothelioma first reported in the fall of 2016, ONCOS-102 and standard chemotherapy significantly slowed the growth of malignant mesothelioma tumors in preclinical studies of infected mice.
 Now, the first human trial suggests that it can do the same thing in some human mesothelioma patients, boosting the effectiveness of standard chemotherapy and improving mesothelioma survival.
 Mesothelioma Study Results According to news released by Norway-based drug maker Targovax this week, three out of six patients with unresectable mesothelioma responded to a combination of ONCOS-102 and standard chemotherapy.
 In two patients, their mesothelioma tumors stopped growing and in … Continue reading New Immunotherapy Drug Stops Mesothelioma in Half of Patients Tested

 Patients with malignant mesothelioma who have not gotten better after chemotherapy are being invited to enroll in a clinical trial of a combination drug that could be the future of mesothelioma treatment.
 The drug is called SEL-403.
 Developed by Selecta Biosciences, the drug seeks to get around the problem of the body producing antibodies that decrease the effectiveness of certain mesothelioma drugs.
-What is SLE-403 … Continue reading Mesothelioma Patients Recruited to Test Promising New Combo Drug
+What is SLE-403 and How Could it Improve Mesothelioma Treatment?
+SEL-403 is a combination of two agents, The first is LMB-100, an immunotoxin that targets the protein mesothelin, which is overproduced by most mesothelioma tumors as well as by several other types of cancer cells.
+Since LMB-100 targets this particular protein, it is less likely to attack healthy … Continue reading Mesothelioma Patients Recruited to Test Promising New Combo Drug

 Researchers at Stanford University are about to move into human trials of what some believe may be the most promising treatment yet for malignant mesothelioma and other types of solid tumors.
 The new treatment is an immunotherapy vaccine that combines two separate agents, both of which are already being tested independently.
-Unlike some other types of immunotherapy – including drugs like Keytruda and Opdivo … Continue reading A Cure for Mesothelioma?
+Unlike some other types of immunotherapy – including drugs like Keytruda and Opdivo that have been tested for mesothelioma treatment – the new treatment is not customized to attack a specific type of cancer cell.
+Instead, it relies on a two-part system that “teaches” immune system T-cells what kind of cells to attack by injecting the vaccine directly into a tumor.
+This is known as “in situ” … Continue reading A Cure for Mesothelioma?
 Hopes High for New Cancer Vaccine

 A new Japanese study is calling into question the value of a common prognostic test for people with malignant pleural mesothelioma.
 The test is called the neutrophil-to-lymphocyte ratio or NLR and it is used in many types of diseases, including mesothelioma, as a marker for inflammation.
 But in a new report published in the journal In Vivo, researchers with the Hyogo Prefectural Amagasaki General Medical Center say they found no relationship between NLR and overall survival in 143 mesothelioma patients.
 Instead, the scientists found that a different inflammation marker called C-reactive protein-to-albumin ratio (CAR) was a much better predictor of overall mesothelioma survival.
 How Does NLR Relate to Mesothelioma?
 Neutrophils are the most abundant type of white blood cells in … Continue reading Blood Test May Not Predict Mesothelioma Survival as Well as Hoped

 A new stem cell vaccine that has proven effective against malignant mesothelioma and several other cancers in mice might offer a promising new way to treat the asbestos cancer.
 Although rare, malignant mesothelioma is one of the most treatment-resistant malignancies.
 Even with aggressive therapies, most people diagnosed with mesothelioma do not survive longer than about 18 months.
-But research conducted at Stanford University and published in … Continue reading Could Stem Cell Vaccine Lead to Mesothelioma Cure?
+But research conducted at Stanford University and published in the journal Cell today may change that.
+It details the anti-tumor responses in the lab and in live mice to a vaccine composed primarily of pluripotent stem cells.
+Pluripotent Stem Cells and Anti-Tumor Response Pluripotent stem cells – also called iPS cells – are cells taken from the skin or blood that are treated with … Continue reading Could Stem Cell Vaccine Lead to Mesothelioma Cure?

 A new study is casting some doubt on the value of a protein called PD-L1 as a way to select mesothelioma patients for targeted immunotherapy.
 Several of the most promising new treatments for malignant mesothelioma, including pembrolizumab (Keytruda) and avelumab (Avastin), are designed to inhibit PD-L1, a protein cells used to evade detection by the immune system.
 PD-L1 inhibitors like Keytruda have become an important focus of mesothelioma research in the past two years.
 But a new Mayo Clinic study suggests that PD-L1 may not be the miracle target that scientists and mesothelioma patients have been hoping for.
 That is because PD-L1 levels can sometimes vary widely, depending on when and from where the tissue samples were collected.
 PD-L1 Expression … Continue reading Study Highlights Challenge of Selecting Patients for Mesothelioma Immunotherapy

 Immunotherapy is emerging as one of the most promising new treatment approaches for a wide range of cancers, including malignant pleural mesothelioma, the treatment-resistant lung-related cancer caused by asbestos exposure.
 Every year, more than 2,500 Americans are diagnosed with pleural mesothelioma.
 Most will die of the illness within 18 months, even with the most advanced chemotherapeutic, radiotherapeutic, and surgical treatments.
-But immunotherapy, which recruits the … Continue reading Immunotherapy for Mesothelioma: Who Are the Best Candidates?
+But immunotherapy, which recruits the body’s own immune system to help fight the cancer, may be a more effective option for some mesothelioma patients.
+Now, a new study conducted by researchers in Italy, with support from California-based Genentech, suggests that there may be a way to identify which mesothelioma patients are most likely to benefit from immunotherapy.
+Molecular and Histopathological … Continue reading Immunotherapy for Mesothelioma: Who Are the Best Candidates?

 France has a new standard of care for people with unresectable malignant pleural mesothelioma.
 Along with the chemotherapy drugs cisplatin and pemetrexed (Alimta), French doctors are now regularly also using bevacizumab (Avastin) to boost the effectiveness of mesothelioma chemotherapy.
 The addition of Avastin to standard mesothelioma care came after the 2016 French-led mesothelioma avastin cisplatin pemetrexed study (MAPS) showed that the VEGF inhibitor improved mesothelioma survival by 23 percent.
 In the US, the National Comprehensive Cancer Network guidelines have also included this three-drug combination as an option for standard first-line mesothelioma treatment since 2016.
 New Review of Avastin for Mesothelioma In a new article in the medical journal Future Oncology, doctors from Bichat-Claude Bernard Hospital in Paris reviewed the safety … Continue reading Three-Drug Combo is New Standard of Care for Pleural Mesothelioma in France